tgvp/Machine-Learning/README.md

 ## Coding Questions

-- Question 11 (20 marks) Load the famous "Iris" dataset from Scikit-learn's datasets module.
+- Question 11 (20 marks).
+Load the famous "Iris" dataset from Scikit-learn's datasets module.
 Perform the following tasks:

 - [ ] a) Split the dataset into train and test sets (70% train, 30% test).
 - [ ] b) Train a Decision Tree classifier on the training set.
 - [ ] c) Make predictions on the test set and calculate the accuracy score.

-- Question 12 (20 marks) Load the "Breast Cancer Wisconsin" dataset from Scikit-learn's datasets module.
+- Question 12 (20 marks).
+Load the "Breast Cancer Wisconsin" dataset from Scikit-learn's datasets module.
 Perform the following tasks:

 - [ ] a) Preprocess the dataset by scaling the features using a StandardScaler.
 - [ ] b) Implement a k-Nearest Neighbors classifier with k=5 and train it on the entire dataset.
 - [ ] c) Use 5-fold cross-validation to estimate the model's accuracy.